openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 In other words, it simulates a user which is using the web page.
 Unfortunately, the binding can get broken if Amazon change the web site.

-The binding is tested with amazon.de and amazon.co.uk accounts, but should also work with all others.
+The binding is tested with amazon.de, amazon.com and amazon.co.uk accounts, but should also work with all others.

 ## Warning ##